 The information gained from the biomechanical assessment and video gait analysis provides our Podiatrists with information for prescribing an individualised treatment program for your specific problem.

 Based on our evaluation, we will then prescribe the right solution to address your hip issues.
 This may include the use of custom orthotics, strapping/taping, stretches or exercises, footwear recommendations, ultrasound and dry needling.
+If required non-steroidal anti-inflammatories (NSAIDs) and panadeine forte may be prescribed by the podiatrist.

 SAY GOODBYE TO FOOT PAIN, KNEE PAIN AND HIP PAIN